rdodson04/HelpDeskHub/README.md

 ## Notes

-* The database file should not be committed to version control
+* App.py needs to be uploaded
-* Update the secret key before deploying to production
+* Update the style.css commiment
+* Demonstrate A To Do list action Based on my Implmentation
 * This project is intended for demonstration and educational use

 ---